jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Links to Stuff To Look At.md

 This problem has a bottleneck in the speed which is the network, crawling the web is time expensive and the amount of request accepted by servers is limited and has to be respected.

-A method to avoid the system staying idle while the web server responds is to allow multple tasks to run simultaneously.
+A method to avoid the system staying idle while the web server responds is to allow multiple tasks to run simultaneously.

 get_stats_coroutine.py wants to exploit this strategy.

-A proper timing sleep function must be setted inside each file in order to avoid rejection by the server.
+A proper timing sleep function must be set inside each file in order to avoid rejection by the server.
 If we are requesting informations too fast, the server will answer always with an [Error 429 Too Many Requests].

 The serial script has been tested to query at a speed of 0,7 researcher per second.